 This course teaches basic PaSaRyu and Hapkido techniques to students.
 Students will be taught strategies and techniques to avoid dangerous situations.
-Students will also be instructed in the techniques of self-defense, stretching, conditioning, anatomy, pressure points and basic techniques.
-The philosophy of martial arts will also be part of this class.
-Students will have the opportunity to earn different belts as they master the steps of each level.
+Students will also be instructed in the techniques of self-defense, stretching, conditioning,

 915 SWIMMING / LIFEGUARD TRAINING

 Fee: Additional Red Cross Certification fees may apply